The person at the center of this case

 This does not start a subscription.
 When the included limits are reached, the Personal plan unlocks more workspace capacity.

-What banking institutions in the Bahamas were used as conduits for the stolen investor funds?
+What financial institutions or intermediaries in the Bahamas were used to receive and process the diverted victim funds?

 Even the smallest detail could be the key to solving this case.